Transformation Plan Types

 When to use: On-demand or scheduled processing where you control when the plan runs and where outputs go.

-How to create: Go to Data quality > Transformation plans and select Create transformation plan > Standalone plan.
+How to create: Go to Data quality > Data transformations and select Create transformation plan > Standalone plan.

-How to run: From the three dots menu on the Transformation editor tab, or schedule it for recurring execution.
+How to run: From the three-dot menu on the Transformation editor tab, or schedule it for recurring execution.

 Output destinations: Database, file storage (for example, Amazon S3), or reference data table.